 Russia is the largest country in the world by area, and therefore has a lot of regional variations in cuisine.
 There are influences from Asia to the east, as well as the Middle East and northern and central Europe to the west.
 Traditional Russian food has also been heavily influenced by the climate, which is notoriously cold and harsh.
 As such, cold-climate meats and seafood feature prominently, as well as mushrooms, berries, root vegetables, and crops such as rye, wheat and barley.
 These crops are commonly turned into a variety of porridges, as well as, perhaps more famously, a wide variety of incredibly strong alcohols.
 I expected Russian food to be very heavy, but it was surprisingly light, aromatic and delicious, so I didn’t actually require shots of hard spirits at the end of every meal to digest it.
 Perhaps I would have, if I had to walk home in the snow however?…

 Blinis have become a popular hors d’oeuvre internationally, consisting of little pancakes made with buckwheat, milk, egg and yeast.
 They can then be topped with anything that your imagination can fathom.
-I stuck with traditional Russian toppings, such as various combinations of smoked salmon, cucumber, radish, dill, caviar, pickled cabbage and chives.
-Shuba is a cold Russian salad that is also sometimes called “herring under a fur coat” salad, which I don’t find particularly appetising, but which I think refers to the pickled herring coated in an assortment of fuzzy-looking grated vegetables.
+I stuck with traditional Russian toppings, such as various combinations of sour cream, smoked salmon, radish, dill, caviars, and chives.
+Shuba is a cold Russian salad that is also sometimes called “herring under a fur coat” salad, a name that I don’t find particularly appetising, but which I think refers to the pickled herring coated in an assortment of fuzzy-looking grated vegetables.
 It’s usually made by layering all of the ingredients vertically, but I elected to make horizontal layers so that the beautiful colours could be seen.
-I included pickled herring, grated onion, crumbled hardboiled egg, grated cooked carrot, grated beetroot and grated boiled potato.
-I garnished it with plenty of pepper and dill, and served it with a side dressing of sour cream and mayonnaise.
+I included pickled herring, grated onion, hardboiled egg, grated cooked carrot, grated beetroot and grated boiled potato.
+I garnished it with plenty of pepper and dill, and served it with a dressing of sour cream and mayonnaise.
 I loved this meal because of the mix of typical Russian flavours that all complement each other, especially dill, which I am particularly partial to.